-Policies DEC, DECA, DECB
+Policies DEC(LOCAL), DECA, DECB

 The district offers employees paid and unpaid leaves of absence in times of personal need.
 This handbook describes the basic types of leave available and restrictions on leaves of absence.
-Employees who expect to be absent for an extended period of more than five days should call Lily Galindo for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.
+Employees who expect to be absent for an extended period of more than five days should call Dominique Ameigh for information about applicable leave benefits, payment of insurance premiums, and requirements for communicating with the district.

-Paid leave must be used in quarter, half or whole-day increments.
+Paid leave must be used in half or whole day increments.
 Earned comp time must be used before any available paid state and local leave.
 Unless an employee requests a different order, available paid state and local leave will be used in the following order:

 - Local Sick (Current)

 - State Personal Business

 - Previous Local Sick

-- Previous State Sick

 - Previous State Personal Business

 - Non-Contract

 Employees must follow district and department or campus procedures to report or request any leave of absence and complete the appropriate form or certification.
+Any unapproved absences or absences beyond accumulated or available paid leave shall result in deduction from the employee's pay.
 Leave requests must be entered in Employee Access Center (EAC) prior to the absence or within seven (7) days after the absence.
 Professional and paraprofessional employees will need to enter an absence into the sub calling system Frontline.